Uniqueness of Bessel models for GSpin groups: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Hang Xue for many helpful discussions.
 The author would also like to thank Dihua Jiang for valuable discussions.
+The author thanks the referee for a careful reading and valuable suggestions on the manuscript.
 The author is partially supported by an AMS-Simons Travel Grant.